MarcSkovMadsen/awesome-streamlit/README.md

 If you know how to solve this please let me know.
 Thanks

+## Introduction to Streamlit

+## The Magic of Streamlit

+The only way to truly understand how magical Streamlit is to play around with it but if you need to be convinced first, then here is the **4 minute introduction** to Streamlit!

+Afterwards you can go to the [Streamlit docs](https://streamlit.io/docs/) to get started.

+<iframe width="100%" height="315" src="https://www.youtube.com/embed/B2iAodr0fOo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Awesome Resources

 A curated list of awesome streamlit resources.
 Inspired by [awesome-python](https://github.com/vinta/awesome-python) and [awesome-pandas](https://github.com/tommyod/awesome-pandas).